enseishugi/indexed-trees/README.md

 # numbered-trees
-I got tired of writing multiple numbered nodes in org sharing the same structure.
+I got tired of writing multiple numbered nodes in Org sharing the same structure.
 So I wrote this messy code.